keymanapp/keyboards/experimental/l/lazuri/README.md

 Description
 -----------

+Türkçe klavyeye dayanan Lazca klavye.
 This keyboard layout is designed for typing in Lazuri.
-It includes an on screen keyboard which can be viewed by clicking on the Keyman icon and selecting the On Screen Keyboard menu item.

 Links
 -----